CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

 {{%notice note%}}

-When you disable the `bgp bestpath as-path multipath relax` option, EVPN type-5 routes do not use the updated configuration.
-Type-5 routes will continue to use all available ECMP paths in the underlay fabric, regardless of ASN.
+When you disable the *bestpath as-path multipath-relax* option, EVPN type-5 routes do not use the updated configuration.
+Type-5 routes continue to use all available ECMP paths in the underlay fabric, regardless of ASN.

 {{%/notice%}}

-### Route Reflectors
+### Configure Route Reflector Cluster IDs

 In a two-tier Clos network, the leaf (or tier 1) switches are the only ones connected to end stations.
-The spines themselves do not have any routes to announce; they are merely **reflecting** the routes announced by one leaf to the other leaves.
+The spines themselves do not have any routes to announce; they are merely **reflecting** the routes announced by one leaf to the other leafs.
 Therefore, the spine switches function as route reflectors while the leaf switches serve as route reflector clients.

 In a three-tier network, the tier 2 nodes (or mid-tier spines) act as both route reflector servers and route reflector clients.
 They act as route reflectors because they announce the routes learned from the tier 1 nodes to other tier 1 nodes and to tier 3 nodes.
 They also act as route reflector clients to the tier 3 nodes, receiving routes learned from other tier 2 nodes.
 Tier 3 nodes act only as route reflectors.